Once you’ve decided to pursue further education online, it’s time to put an application together.

 Assuming you meet the criteria to apply (including English language proficiency, professional experience and academic requirements), and you have talked through your funding options with our Admissions Team, you’re ready to get started.

-For those who are looking to apply to the Online MBA, Online MSc International Business or Online Masters of Public Administration, here is everything you need to know for submitting your application:
+For those who are looking to apply to the Online MBA, Online MSc International Business, Online Masters of Public Administration or Online LLM Energy and Environmental Law, here is everything you need to know for submitting your application:

 As well as your CV, which will act to verify your skills and experience, you will need to submit a statement of purpose, two or three references (depending on previous experience) and your previous academic transcripts.